 A survey of Roman history from the beginnings of the principate through the late antique period (i.e., first-sixth centuries A.D.) with an emphasis on Roman political and social institutions, the definition of citizenship, and the problem of unity in a multicultural society.
-(Pre-Modern field) IV
+(Pre-Modern field) Also listed as CLA 2144.
+IV